Tachkste/Parenthesis-Brackets-Matching-using-Stack-algorithm/README.md

 The length of S is at least 1 and at most 10^5.

 ## Output Format
-If the code in 𝑆 uses brackets correctly, output “Success" (without the quotes).
+If the code in S uses brackets correctly, output "Success" (without the quotes).
 Otherwise, output the 1-based index of the first unmatched closing bracket, and if there are no unmatched closing brackets, output the 1-based index of the first unmatched opening bracket.